RachelMonty/MCA-2024/README.md

 but i dont think it linked with my github so i just edited it on the verevio. the metadata i included: <br>
 Title: Ghost Of You
-artist/composer: 5 Seconds Of Summer/ Luke Hemmings, Calum Hood, Ashton Irwin & Michael clifford.
+artist/composer: 5 Seconds Of Summer/ Luke Hemmings, Calum Hood, Ashton Irwin & Michael clifford. <br>
-colaborations: Mitchy Collins and Andrew Goldstein.
+colaborations: Mitchy Collins and Andrew Goldstein. <br>
-Editor/produer: Andy Goldstein
+Editor/produer: Andy Goldstein<br>
-publisher: Capitol Records
+publisher: Capitol Records <br>